 Immediately after pouring in your pool shock, you’ll need to run your pool filter and pump to make sure the killing chemicals are circulating.
 But first, check your water level.
 Since you just ran your manual vacuum or robotic cleaner, your water level could have dropped below halfway up the skimmer—and the last thing you want is for your circulation system to run dry in your moment of need.
 If your levels are in fact below where they need to be, fill up your pool with a garden hose.

 Poor circulation is one of the main factors that leads to algae infestations.
 If your pool pump isn’t cutting it, try the 1.5 HP Variable Speed Black & Decker Pump.
-It’s robust, thorough, and the most reasonable decision any pool owner can make: it comes with a lifetime warranty, is eligible for rebates, and pays itself off in under one year.
+It’s robust, thorough, and the most reasonable decision any pool owner can make: it comes with a 5-year warranty, is eligible for rebates, and pays itself off in under one year.

 5. Test Your Chemicals, Part Two